List of the Beatles' instruments: Drums

 Ringo Starr bought a set of Premier drums in 1960, but in June 1963 made the switch to a four-piece Ludwig set.
 The American-made drums were newly available in England, but the clincher for Starr was the Black Oyster Pearl finish of the Ludwig kit.
 He used four similar kits altogether, including two that he kept at Abbey Road.
 The first two Ludwig kits were 20", 12", 14", plus 14" snare and the second two 22",13",16", 14" snare.
 Starr played a 20" kit on the Ed Sullivan Show debut in February 1964.
 He changed to the bigger 22" kit at the end of May 1964.
 Near the end of the sessions for the White Album, he obtained a natural-tone five-piece Ludwig Hollywood set and set it up alongside his existing Black Oyster Pearl bass drum, according to Mal Evans in the November 1968 edition of The Beatles' Monthly.

 Starr continued to use the Hollywood kit for the Let It Be and Abbey Road sessions, albeit with a Ludwig Black Oyster Pearl snare rather than the snare with the Hollywood kit, and he used it at the "rooftop concert" as well as his drum solo in "The End".
 Starr experimented with various muffling techniques.
 He used Ludwig and Remo drumheads.
 He started his career playing Paiste cymbals, but switched to Zildjian.
-He has used Paiste occasionally, most likely due to their easier availability in Europe.
+He has used Paiste occasionally, most likely due to their easier availability in the UK.